wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

         ```

     !!! note
         The `chains.json` file contains the configuration details for the Avalanche Fuji and Celo Alfajores TestNets.
 You can modify this file to add more networks if needed.
+For a complete list of contract addresses, visit the [reference page](/docs/build/reference/){target=\_blank}.

 2. **Set up provider and wallet** - the scripts establish a connection to the blockchain using a provider and create a wallet instance using a private key.
 This wallet is responsible for signing the deployment transaction